Beachvillas at Ko Olina

 No analysis available

-Public remarks explicitly mention card-controlled/keycard access for gates and doors (including beachfront access), which matches the definition of a security card/fob access system.
+Public remarks explicitly state card-controlled/keycard access for gates and doors, including beachfront access, matching the definition of a security card/fob access system.

 No analysis available